 CMC Markets offers its proprietary trading platform, Next Generation, and MetaTrader 4.
 Its proprietary platforms are well-designed and secure.
 Beginner traders receive news and research integration.
 CMC Markets has many learning tools, including Trading Central, forex education, and beginner tutorials.

-Plus500 and CMC Markets are top online brokers in 2021.
+Plus500 and CMC Markets are top online brokers.
 Both have advantages and disadvantages depending on your trading style and experience.
 We recommend Plus500 to professionals, as its educational materials are limited.
 CMC Markets is a good choice for all traders, as it has both professional and beginner-friendly tools.